👉 Grab our influencer database template used by over 4,000 brands! 👈

 Copying and pasting contact info.
 Documenting shipping updates.
 Tracking performance.

-Unlike other influencer platforms, Statusphere is designed to specifically help brands earn hundreds of authentic posts.
-No heavy lifting on your part and definitely no spreadsheets!
+And unlike other influencer platforms, Statusphere is designed to specifically help brands earn hundreds of ongoing, authentic posts.
+No heavy lifting on your part and no spreadsheets!

-Want to learn how our solution works?
+Want to learn how our software works?
 Get in touch with one of our experts to see how our platform can save your team serious time while earning guaranteed influencer content at scale.